JonahGroendal/inverse-trs/README.md

-# Equity Swap Synthetic Assets
+# Inverse Total Return Swap
 A system of derivatives contracts for creating fully-collateralized synthetic assets (aka stablecoins) on Ethereum.

 ## Using The Contract